Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

-# 21 – Allocators and Temporary Storage
+# 21 – Memory Allocators and Temporary Storage

 Previously (see § 11) we saw how to use alloc / New and free for using heap memory:
+- alloc(n) is used to allocate n bytes of memory
 - New and free is used for structs (see § 12.5)
 - NewArray or New and free for static arrays (see § 18.3)
 - array_reserve and array_free or free for dynamic arrays (see § 18.4)